 If you really want to be creative, try designing your own decorations and build them from scratch.
 The twenty wooden Candy Canes lining our drive where made from plywood.
 Three layers were cut from 3/4" plywood and sandwiched together.
 The middle layer had a 3/4" gap cur into it so when the outer layers were applied the was a hollow spot for the cane to drop over a length of re-bar that was driven into the ground. add some red and white paint and you have a nice looking, as well as sturdy, decoration.
 The eight foot star on our big barn was constructed from five eight foot long 2X4's painted white and wrapped with three strands of lights.
 These are simple items to make but add a new dimension to your display.

 If you can't make your own display, then where to buy from is something to think about.
-K-Mart, Lowes and Home Depot have some things, but it seems to stay repetitious.
+Wal-Mart, Lowes and Home Depot have some things, but it seems to stay repetitious.
 Lights, wreaths and garland can go far, but you are always left with wanting more.
 For some of our displays we have bought from The Winfield Collection.
 Their patterns give you every detail you need and you are never left second guessing.
 Another good place that I have heard of is Bronner's.
-Although I have never bought from them, they are on my list of place to check out.
+Although I have never bought from them, they are on my list of places to check out.
 Wal-Mart has a lot of different items and much of the common items in our display are from there.

-We generally go to Wal-Mart about a week after Christmas when the prices are slashed 75%. when you can buy lights for seventy-five cents a box and store them you will realize it isn't as expensive to decorate as you think. at that price I have found that if a half strand of lights go out and the problem isn't clearly obvious, such as a broken bulb, I pitch the entire strand and get a new one off my storage shelf.
+We generally go to Wal-Mart about a week after Christmas when the prices are slashed 75%. when you can buy lights for seventy-five cents a box and store them you will realize it isn't as expensive to decorate as you think.
+At that price I have found that if a half strand of lights go out and the problem isn't clearly obvious, such as a broken bulb, I pitch the entire strand and get a new one off my storage shelf.
 I keep about a hundred spare strands on hand just for this purpose.
 We also buy a lot of their indoor trees for prices between $8.00 and $15.00 on sale.
 The are pre-lit with 400-500 lights.
 We set these up throughout the yard by slipping them over a 1/2" piece of rebar they look good in a yard and can quickly add to the light count. at the end of the season we simply put the tree stand on them and store them fully open in our hay loft.
 Of course many folks don't have a place like that so you may have to disassemble yours and put it back in the original package.

 No matter the type display you decide to create, have a good plan ready and have at it.
 Somebody is going to have a look.